freenas/freenas-docs/userguide/install.rst

    Boot Menu

-.. tip:: %brand% begins booting into the default boot environment after 5 seconds.
-Press any key except :kbd:`Enter` to stop the automatic boot timer.

-Press :kbd:`3` to display the available boot environments and press :kbd:`3` again as needed to scroll through multiple pages.
+%brand% waits five seconds before booting into the default boot environment.
+Press the :kbd:`Spacebar` to stop the automatic boot timer.
+Press :kbd:`4` to display the available boot environments and press :kbd:`3` as needed to scroll through multiple pages.

 .. _boot_env_fig: